DataDog/terraform-provider-datadog/docs/resources/service_account_application_key.md

 page_title: "datadog_service_account_application_key Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Provides a Datadog ServiceAccountApplicationKey resource.
-This can be used to create and manage Datadog Service Account Application Keys.
+  Provides a Datadog service_account_application_key resource.
+This can be used to create and manage Datadog service account application keys.
 ---

 # datadog_service_account_application_key (Resource)

-Provides a Datadog ServiceAccountApplicationKey resource.
-This can be used to create and manage Datadog Service Account Application Keys.
+Provides a Datadog `service_account_application_key` resource.
+This can be used to create and manage Datadog service account application keys.

 ## Example Usage